venice-timones/phylodynamic-workflow-1/00-docs/content/01-download-data-from-gisaid.md

    _NOTE: Don't forget to select all by clicking the checkbox next to the **Virus name**._

-4. Check the number of **viruses:** on the bottomleft of the screen.
+4. Check the number of **Total viruses** on the bottomleft of the screen.
 Make sure it is less than 5000, if not, adjust the date as needed.

    ![Virus number](images/gisaid-ph-04.png)